yixinyi/msssm_critics/README.md

 ## General Introduction

-The physical world is full of complex systems, where we used to model them as dynamical systems governed by highly non-linear equations but we barely know how to solve.
-Despite its nonanalicity, simple and regular rules might manifest, like the simple power-law in critical systems, or the emergence of fractal patterns, etc. Computer simulations allow us to study the complexity in a much more comprehensive way.
+The physical world is full of complex systems, which, in order to study them, we used to model them as dynamical systems, but governed by highly non-linear equations that we barely know how to solve them.
+Despite the nonanalicity, simple and regular rules might manifest in complex systems, like the simple power-law in critical systems, or the emergence of fractal patterns, etc. Moreoever, computer simulations allow us to study the complexity in a much more comprehensive way.

-We would like, thus, to study, in particular, "Self organized criticality (SOC)", which describes the tendency of strongly dissipative systems to drive themselves to a critical state, without any external tuning parameter, e.g. the temperature for an equilibrium thermodynamic system.
+We would like, thus, to study in particular, "Self organized criticality (SOC)", which describes the tendency of strongly dissipative systems to drive themselves to a critical state, without any external tuning parameter, e.g. the temperature for an equilibrium thermodynamic system.
 This idea seems to provide a unifying large scale behaviour in systems with many degrees of freedom, as a complementary idea of 'Chaos', wherein simple systems with a small number of degrees of freedom display complex behaviour.

 Despite nowadays many authors try to explain a vast range of systems with SOC, there seems to be none satisfying general understanding of SOC.
-Therefore, we will study the classical paradigm of the sandpile model in this project, as we aim at a better understanding of the SOC phenomenon.
-We will adopt the mean field approximation, which gives a comprehensive insight for SOC, and we will try to investigate the limit of SOC behavior in more physical sanpile models.
+Therefore, we will study the classical paradigm of the sandpile model as a cellula automaton and investigate its possibilities, as we aim at a better understanding of the SOC phenomenon.

 ## The Model